Dietary exposure assessments in the United States: WHO GEMS/Food Database

-Since 1976 the World Health Organization hs been implementing the Global Environment Monitoring System – Food Contamination Monitoring and Assessment Program, or GEMS/FOOD which informs governments, institutions and the public on levels and trends of contaminants in food, their contribution to total human health exposure and the significance with regard to public health.
+Since 1976 the World Health Organization has been implementing the Global Environment Monitoring System – Food Contamination Monitoring and Assessment Program, or GEMS/FOOD which informs governments, institutions and the public on levels and trends of contaminants in food, their contribution to total human health exposure and the significance with regard to public health.
 Data includes per capita food consumption with diets based on the per capita data compiled by the Food and Agriculture Organization which provides statistics on a country's annual food production, imports and exports found in the FAOSTAT database.
 This database also includes individual food consumption data based on national surveys and a database of the level of chemicals in raw food commodities. as well as in food as consumed by final consumer.

 Chemical residues

 In order to quantify the level of dietary exposure to a chemical residue, the level of the residue of interest within a particular food of interest or the whole food supply must be estimated.
-It is important to understand that each source of chemical residue data has a unique bias or limitation such as geographical limitation, limited number of commodities, analytical method limitations or sample size limitations.
+Each source of chemical residue data has a unique bias or limitation such as geographical limitation, limited number of commodities, analytical method limitations or sample size limitations.